 ● Work as an effective and proactive team player.
 Collaboration, networking and relationship-building skills are important.

 ● Demonstrated ability to teach building techniques to homeowners and volunteers of all skill levels is required.
-Must possess ability to work with people of varying socioeconomic levels and be able to communicate assigned tasks or convey necessary information to staff and volunteers.
+Must possess the ability to work with people of varying backgrounds and effectively communicate assigned tasks or necessary information to staff and volunteers.

 ● Willingness to work weekends and irregular hours, as required.

-● Must possess a positive, optimistic outlook that fosters an upbeat work environment and contributes to a positive volunteer experience.
+● Must possess a positive and optimistic attitude that fosters an upbeat work environment and contributes to a positive volunteer experience.

-● 5 or more years of direct on-site experience with increasing responsibility in an applicable setting.
+● 5 or more years of direct on-site experience with increasing responsibility in an applicable setting, is preferred.

 ● Must pass Criminal Background Check and Sexual Offender Check.